martinjw/dbschemareader/DatabaseSchemaReader/README.txt

 If a stored procedure has ResultSets (if you used ResultSetReader), a typed result class is generated, and the stored procedure class has an Execute method.

 It also writes a VS2008 v3.5 csproj file, with the same name as the namespace.
 The mapping files are correctly included as embedded resources.
 In practice, you'll probably include the class files in your own project.

+===UIs===

+There are two simple UIs.

+* DatabaseSchemaViewer.
+It reads all the schema and displays it in a treeview.
+It also includes options for code generation, table DDL and stored procedure generation.

+* CopyToSQLite.
+It reads all the schema and creates a new SQLite database file with the same tables and data.
+If Sql Server CE 4.0 is detected, it can do the same for that database.
+These databases do not have the full range of data types as other dtabases, so creating tables may fail (e.g. SqlServer CE 4 does not have VARCHAR(MAX)).
+In addition, copying data may violate foreign key constraints (especially for identity primary keys) and will fail.